m3g/PDBTools.jl/docs/src/selections.md

 ## Iterate over chains

-The `eachchain` iterator allows for iteration over the chains of a structure.
-A PDB file may contain multiple protein chains, which means this iterator behaves similarly to iterating over each chain of a PDB structure.
-Additionally, a PDB file may contain different models for a protein.
+The `eachchain` iterator in PDBTools allows users to iterate over the chains in a PDB structure.
+A PDB file may contain multiple protein chains, and in some cases, it may also include different models of the same protein.
+This iterator simplifies operations involving individual chains.

 ```jldoctest